quii/learn-go-with-tests/structs/readme.md

 #### Make sure your test output is helpful

 Remember earlier when we were implementing `Triangle` and we had the failing test?
-It printed ``shapes_test.go:31: got 0.00 want 600.00``
+It printed `shapes_test.go:31: got 0.00 want 36.00`

-We knew this was in relation to Triangle because we were just working with it, but what if a bug slipped in to the system in one of 20 cases in the table.
+We knew this was in relation to `Triangle` because we were just working with it, but what if a bug slipped in to the system in one of 20 cases in the table.
 How would a developer know which case failed?
+This is not a great experience for the developer, they will have to manually look through the cases to find out which case actually failed.

 One final tip with table driven tests is to use `t.Run`.